 EAST is a collaborative program for Scarborough youth between the ages of 16 and 24 who work under the guidance of professional artists, project managers, local social service providers, youth outreach workers, and peer mentors.
 EAST uses the universal medium of arts and creativity to encourage healthy, innovative forms of self expression; foster a sustainable, enriching relationship with the arts; teach broadly based transferable life skills; provide new and engaging social experiences; help identify future post-secondary and employment directions; and provide direct employment preparation training.
 All EAST workshops are free and open to all.

-EAST Healthy Relationships Through Music is a free music and sexual health program for BIPOC (Black, Indigenous, People of Colour) women and women-identifying* youth [16-24] in Scarborough.
+EAST Healthy Relationships Through Music is a free music and sexual health program for BIPOC (Black, Indigenous, People of Colour) women [ages 16-24] in Scarborough.

 EAST Mixtape Challenge

 Early in 2018, a call for participants was released inviting youth to participate in EAST Mixtape Challenge.
 Eight youth applied to the program, and from March to July 2018, the youth spent their Mondays at Toronto Public Library—Malvern S.P.O.T. with musicians, songwriters, record producers, audio engineers, and other mentors who helped them develop their skills in writing, recording, and performing music.

 Listen to the music created by the youth here.
 Since the program, EAST Mixtape Challenge youth participants have performed live at Albert Campbell Square for Canada Day and at the opening reception of our 32nd Annual Juried Exhibition.

 From May to June 2017, six participants of the EAST Urban Music program were mentored by professional musicians to develop their skills in writing, composing, producing, and performing their own music.
 Listen to the two new tracks that they created here.